AnIrishDuck/pandamonium-2019-gatsby/src/slides/03-outro.md

 https://www.gatsbyjs.org/blog/2018-06-08-life-after-layouts/

 <!--
-My experience overall has been very positive, with some definite downsides.
+My experience overall has been very positive.
+It has not all been sunshine and rainbows.

 Part of this is inevitable for a new product moving quickly.
-Gatsby recently released a new version with some incompatibilities.
+Gatsby recently released a major new v2 with some big breaks to backwards compatibility.

 The biggest one that bit me the hardest was the removal of layouts.
 I think this is a positive change.
 The old layout magic was very against the spirit of